cuny-academic-commons/commons-in-a-box/readme.txt

 == Changelog ==

 = 1.0.7 =
+* Compatibility with WordPress 3.9 and BuddyPress 2.0
+* Updated plugins: BuddyPress 2.0.1

+= 1.0.7 =
 * Compatibility with WordPress 3.8 and BuddyPress 1.9
 * Updated plugins: bbPress 2.5.3, BuddyPress 1.9.2, BuddyPress Docs 1.5.6, BuddyPress Docs Wiki 1.0.6, Invite Anyone 1.0.26
 * Fixed bug in Plugin Dependencies library that caused errors on some setups